helm/helm/docs/helm/helm_install.md

-      --tls-cert string        path to TLS certificate file (default "$HELM_HOME/cert.pem") --tls-key string         path to TLS key file (default "$HELM_HOME/key.pem") --tls-verify             enable TLS for request and verify remote -f, --values valueFiles      specify values in a YAML file or a URL(can specify multiple) (default []) --verify                 verify the package before installing it --version string         specify the exact chart version to install.
+      --tls-cert string        path to TLS certificate file (default "$HELM_HOME/cert.pem") --tls-key string         path to TLS key file (default "$HELM_HOME/key.pem") --tls-verify             enable TLS for request and verify remote --username string        chart repository username where to locate the requested chart -f, --values valueFiles      specify values in a YAML file or a URL(can specify multiple) (default []) --verify                 verify the package before installing it --version string         specify the exact chart version to install.
 If this is not specified, the latest version is installed